krishna9911/Weighted-Parameterization-FL/README.md

 <p style="color📘">This approach benefits the peer nodes in a distributed setting to learn the patterns of cyber-attacks happening on other peer nodes in a few communication rounds.
 </p>

 We tested our approach on CICIDS 2017 & NSL-KDD dataset.
+The blue graph represents the widely used federated averaging algorithm, and the green graph indicates our federated algorithm with reparameterization.

 ![Tux, the Linux mascot](/result/result.png)